 Sound Internal Lines of Communication

 Maintaining strong lines of communication among people in different locations and departments is critical to the ability to conduct business operations in an efficient and trouble-free manner.
 Regular employee trips to destinations in Japan or other countries are one way we bring our people closer together.
-In addition, we have a recreation subsidy program that covers part of the cost of year-end parties and other employee events.

 |Employees||Number of employees||580||572|